Rectangle condition and its applications: Introduction

 Hempel distance is a measurement of complexity for Heegaard splittings of $3$-manifolds~\cite{4}.
-We can extend the definition to compute the complexity of $n$-bridge presentation.
-Actually, Hempel distance of $n$-bridge presentation is one of nice tools to detect non-perturbed knots which are in $n$-bridge position.
-In section 2, we will show that if a knot $K$ satisfies the rectangle condition with respect to $n$-bridge decomposition $(T_1,T_2;S^2)$ of $K$ then the Hempel distance of the $n$-bridge presentation is greater than or equal to $2$.
-This implies that if $K$ satisifies the rectangle condition then $K$ is not perturbed.
-Especially, M. Scharlemann and M. Tomova~\cite{1} proved that any 2-bridge knot in $S^3$ has a bridge sphere from which any other bridge surface can be obtained by stabilization, meridional stabilization, perturbation and proper isotopy.
-This implies that if a 2-bridge knot $K$ is in 3-bridge position then $K$ should have a perturbation with respect to the bridge sphere $S^2$.
-So, if $K$ is in 3-bridge position but the bridge sphere allows no perturbation then $K$ is 3-bridge knot.
-Therefore, for a knot $K=T_1\cup T_2$ which is in $3$-bridge position, if $d(T_1,T_2)\geq 2$ then $K$ is a 3-bridge knot.\\

-In the sections $4,5$ and $6$, we will discuss how to check the rectangle condition efficiently by considering a numbering of the arcs which are obtained from the projection of the two rational $3$-tangles $T_1$ and $T_2$ onto the bridge sphere $S^2$. \\
+Bachman and Schleimer~\cite{0} transfered the definition from Heegaard surfaces to $n$-bridge spheres to compute the complexity of $n$-bridge decompositions.
+Actually, Hempel distance for $n$-bridge decompositions of knots in bridge sphere is one of nice tools to detect non-perturbed knots which are in $n$-bridge position.
+We show that if a knot $K$ satisfies the rectangle condition for $n$-bridge decomposition $(T_1,T_2;S^2)$ of $K$ then the Hempel distance for the $n$-bridge decomposition is greater than or equal to $2$ in Section~\ref{B2}.
+This implies that if $K$ satisfies the rectangle condition on the $n$-bridge sphere of a $n$-bridge decomposition of $K$ then $K$ is not perturbed.
+Especially, Otal~\cite{7} showed that any $n$-bridge presentation of any $2$-bridge knot is perturbed for $n > 2$.
+If $K$ has a $3$-bridge presentation but the $3$-bridge sphere of a $3$-bridge decomposition does not allow any perturbation then $K$ is 3-bridge knot.
+Therefore, for a knot $K$ having $3$-bridge decomposition $(T_1,T_2;S^2)$, if $d(T_1,T_2)\geq 2$ then $K$ is a 3-bridge knot.
+Coward~\cite{2} gave a theoretical method to calculate the bridge number of hyperbolic knots.
+However, we hardly even know how to find the bridge numbers of alternating knots having a $3$-bridge presentation.
+Especially, we wonder whether or not a knot $K$ having a reduced alternating $3$-bridge presentation is a $3$-bridge knot if the presentation is obtained from a reduced alternating presentation of a $3$-bridge knot $K'$ by adding more crossings without violating the alternating condition.
+We conjecture that they are all $3$-bridge knots.
+In order to support our conjecture, we investigate the following families.
+In Section~\ref{B6}, we construct special families of alternating $3$-bridge links $N(EAT^{2k+1})$ and $D(EAT^{2k+2})$.
+Then, we show that they are $3$-bridge links if $k\geq 1$ by using the ``Hexagon parameterization" and a modified ``train track" diagrams based on the Rectangle condition.
+Since the number of crossings of a reduced alternating knot diagram is the minimal number of crossings of the knot, we know that each family has an infinitely many elements.

-Actually, Coward~\cite{8} gave a theoretical method to calculate the bridge number of hyperbolic knots.
-However, it is still complicate to know even if alternating knots in $3$-bridge position are $3$-bridge knots.
-In Section $7$, we will construct some special $3$-bridge links $N(SAT^{2k+1})$, $D(SAT^{2k})$, $N(ET^{2k+1})$ and $D(ET^{2k+2})$.
-Then, we will prove the following theorem and corollary which give us some conditions to be alternating $3$-bridge links.